CBT Therapy Calgary | Beck Institute-Trained Therapists

 Progress is measured by the changes you notice in your daily life, whether it’s feeling calmer, having fewer intrusive thoughts, or being able to respond differently in stressful situations.
 Your therapist may also use simple tools or check-ins to track how symptoms are improving over time.

 Yes.
-In Alberta, CBT provided by a Registered Psychologist is typically covered under most extended health and benefits plans.
+In Alberta, CBT provided by a Registered Psychologist or Certified Canadian Counsellors is typically covered under most extended health and benefits plans.
 We encourage you to check with your provider to confirm the details of your coverage.

 CBT is more structured and skill-based than some other approaches.
 While other therapies may focus more on past experiences or open-ended exploration, CBT is centred on practical strategies that you can apply right away to make a difference in how you feel and function.